On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Abstract

 \section{Abstract}

-Scaling superconducting quantum processors is fundamentally limited by the escalating complexity of cryogenic wiring and the debilitating effects of microwave crosstalk and Purcell decay.
-This paper proposes the concept of frequency‑multiplexed millimeter‑wave superconducting qubits and demonstrates a novel architecture that integrates an on‑chip cryogenic nonreciprocal space‑time‑periodic superconducting frequency multiplier as a universal control bus for a frequency‑multiplexed qubit array.
-The bus replaces multiple high‑frequency XY drive lines with a single low‑frequency input tone, which the multiplier converts into a comb of high‑order harmonics, each resonantly addressing a distinct qubit.
-Crucially, the dynamic and nonreciprocal nature of the bus provides signal gain and intrinsic isolation that simultaneously suppresses Purcell decay, enhancing $T_1$ times across all distinct-frequency qubits, and reduces coherent crosstalk by more than two orders of magnitude.
-The spatiotemporal modulation enables parametric frequency multiplication and creates wave‑propagation dynamics analogous to cosmological expansion, with observed redshift‑like broadening and deceleration of magnetic‑field wavepackets.
-Theoretical modeling based on a non‑Markovian master equation confirms that the engineered memory kernel extends coherence while reshaping the noise spectrum.
-Full error‑budget analysis shows that the architecture maintains gate errors below the fault‑tolerance threshold for arrays exceeding 25 qubits, converting a crosstalk‑dominated error budget into one limited by intrinsic material coherence.
-This integrated, frequency‑multiplexed, and nonreciprocal control bus therefore offers a path toward unprecedented I/O simplification, noise resilience, and scalable high‑coherence quantum processing.
+Scaling superconducting quantum processors is fundamentally limited by the escalating complexity of cryogenic wiring and the detrimental effects of microwave crosstalk and Purcell decay.
+This paper proposes a novel architecture based on frequency-multiplexed millimeter-wave superconducting qubits, integrating an on-chip cryogenic nonreciprocal space-time-periodic Josephson frequency multiplier as a universal control bus.
+The bus replaces multiple high-frequency XY drive lines with a single low-frequency input tone, which is parametrically converted into a comb of high-order harmonics, each resonantly addressing a distinct qubit.
+The nonreciprocal nature of the bus provides intrinsic isolation that suppresses Purcell decay and reduces coherent crosstalk by more than $98\%$ compared to a conventional reciprocal shared drive line.
+Full error-budget analysis demonstrates that the architecture can maintain gate errors below the fault-tolerance threshold for arrays exceeding 25 qubits, converting a crosstalk-dominated error budget into one primarily limited by intrinsic material coherence.
+Theoretical modeling based on a non-Markovian master equation further indicates that the engineered environment enables information backflow, offering a pathway to enhanced coherence.
+This integrated, frequency-multiplexed, and nonreciprocal control bus offers a compelling route toward dramatic I/O simplification, improved noise resilience, and scalable high-coherence superconducting quantum processors.